puneet29/SpotifyPin/README.md

 5. Update ```credentials.py```.
 Generate new token for Gist privileges from Settings->Developer Options.

+6. Update ```driver.py```.
+Change the username to your own username.

-6. Update ```run.bat```.
+7. Update ```run.bat```.
 Update the path to cloned directory.

-7. (For windows only) Setup a new task in task scheduler.
+8. (For windows only) Setup a new task in task scheduler.
 Setup a time at which the run.bat file will run in background.